osobolev/jdby/README.md

 ## Mapping of record fields to query columns

-- `DefaultDaoContext.setColumnNaming` defines the default mapping strategy.
+- `DaoContext.builder().setColumnNaming()` defines the default mapping strategy.
 There are three built-in strategies:
     - `ColumnNaming.CamelCase` (**default strategy**): a record field like `fullName` is queried from the DB column `full_name`.
     - `ColumnNaming.Raw`: the record field value is queried from the DB column with the **same name**.
     - `ColumnNaming.ByPosition`: the record field value is queried from the DB column at the **same position** in the column list.